Mega-bytez/MediVault-Backend/README.md

 # MediVault-Backend
-Backend codebase for the medivault application
+Backend codebase for the medivault web application